Billy Graham Chaplains Support Grieving Cree First Nation Community After Shooting

 Two chaplains reached the community on Feb.
 2, with more arriving in the coming days.

-Will you pray for the families who are hurting and the entire Mistissini community impacted by this shooting?
+Will you pray for the families who are hurting and the entire Mistissini community?
 Pray also for our chaplains, that God would work through them to shine the love and compassion of Christ, who “is near to the brokenhearted” (Psalm 34:18, ESV).